xnossisx/AdvancedRocketrySUSY/README.md

 - space elevator fixed
 - void miner fixed (void miner does not actually break blocks on planet)
 - gas mining: gas selection not updating fixed
+- solar panels crash near stars fixed

+Improvements:

+- Terraforming update #1:
+  - You will use a new block called Terraforming Terminal to program your biome changer satellite to transform the entire planet.
+  - You can use multiple terminals / satellites to speed up the process!